TDMR87/BlazorStopwatchWithRecurop/README.md

 }
 ```
 ***
 If you want to stop or cancel a recurring operation, you can call CancelRecurring().
-This will dispose the underlying timer object.
+This will dispose the underlying timer object associated with the RecurringOperation object.
 ```C#
 void CancelButton_Clicked()
 {